 - And in the evening before eating have a stroll around the old city walls

 Burgos, the capital of Castile, comes after thirteen walking days.
-It is not a city well know outside of Spain, however it contains one of the best and oldest Gothic Cathedrals in Spain.
+It is not a city well known outside of Spain, however, it contains one of the best and oldest Gothic Cathedrals in Spain.
 The city is home to El Cid, evidenced by the many statues.

 The Museum of Human Evolution is the best museum in the city to visit; it is housed in a futuristic looking building built on old barracks.
 The museum aims to be one of the top ten in Spain.

 Ten miles outside of Burgos are the Atapuerca Mountains.
 This is the main reason for the above museum being situated in Burgos.
 Excavations in the area have discovered the earliest humans remains in Europe at 1.2 million years old.
 The local tourist office can supply information on tours to the caves.